zeiss-microscopy/OAD/SmartMicroscopy/Detecting Mitosis/README.md

 ## What it is

-This use case describes a simple approach of doing Event-driven smart microscopy in OAD.
+This use case describes a simple approach of doing event-driven smart microscopy in OAD.
+It showcases the detection of mitotic (rounded) cells in a time-lapse phase contrast data set and the concurrent detailed acquisition of said mitotic events.
+It contains all scripts, images and Deep Learning models to run the use case in simulated mode.

 ## How to use it